rodoulak/Desalsim_web/Tutorials/Example_1_Tutorial.rst

 ------------
 3.2.1.
 Nanofiltration
 ------------
-To run simulation model for Nanofiltration unit, you need to implement the following steps.
+To run simulation model for Nanofiltration unit, you need to implement the following steps (see also :doc:`NF Tutorial </Tutorials/NF_Tutorial>`).

 **Table 1** gives an overview of the main inputs and outputs for each process unit of Nanofiltration.